 Leslie Jordan was searching for a more fulfilling career when she left mortgage banking and went to law school.
 She graduated and got married the same year and became pregnant a year and a half later.
 She planned on returning to her job working for a law firm after the baby, but in an instant, her old life was gone.

-Two days after giving birth, the 33-year-old new mom suffered several major strokes, very abrasive seizures followed by two or three small strokes and experienced many seizures later.
-That may have resulted as complications from preeclampsia, or gestational high blood pressure, that developed in her third trimester.
+Two days after giving birth, the 33-year-old new mom suffered several major strokes, including ones that were followed by violent seizures.
+She also had two or three small strokes and more seizures later.
+These may have resulted as complications from preeclampsia, or gestational high blood pressure, that developed in her third trimester.
 She remembers waking up in the ICU and discovering only part of her body could move, and the part that moved was severely weakened.

 “It’s like everything was taken away from me,” said Jordan, now 38, of Charlotte, N.C.
 “I had to just literally leave my old life behind me and focus on the now to survive.”